2026 Pennzoil 400 predictions, odds, start time: NASCAR at Las Vegas picks from proven model

 The Cup Series heads to Las Vegas Motor Speedway on Sunday for the first of two races this season, with the 2026 Pennzoil 400 taking place at 4 p.m.
 ET.
 Joey Logano and Kyle Larson have won half of the last 14 NASCAR at Las Vegas races, but Tyler Reddick claimed the first three races of this season.
 However, Ryan Blaney enters the Pennzoil 400 2026 as the Cup Series' most recent victor, courtesy of prevailing in Phoenix a week ago.
 NASCAR at Las Vegas 2026 will be contested over 267 laps on a 1.5-miles tri-oval track.

-Larson is the +500 favorite, per the latest 2026 NASCAR at Las Vegas odds, followed closely by Christopher Bell (+600).
+Larson is the +500 favorite, per the latest 2026 NASCAR at Las Vegas odds, followed closely by Christopher Bell (+600), with Bell starting on the pole.
 Reddick is at +850, as is two-time Vegas winner Denny Hamlin.
 Bubba Wallace is a +1900 longshot to utilize in Pennzoil 400 bets despite three top 10s this season.
 Before making any 2026 Pennzoil 400 picks or NASCAR at Las Vegas predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Bet NASCAR at Las Vegas with the latest FanDuel promo code and get $300 back in bonus bets every day for 10 days: